thunder/docker-thunder-performance/README.md

 **--test-group** : The test group to run.
 For example, "standard" or "Thunder_Base_Set".

-**--drupal-version** : For installs of core since 8.8.0 we need to know the Drupal version for composer to do be able to resolve the packages.

 #### Example command

 `./build.sh --project-path <path to Thunder project> --tag <Docker image tag>`